jakemanger/NEVE/docs/creating_custom_experiment.md

 folder being the name of your scene.
 This will build the executable for Mac, Windows and Linux.

 To use this build file, update the `buildDir` field in your config file to the path of your build directory.
-For example, if your scene was called `LoomWithCrab`, this will be `./builds/LoomWithCrab/`.
+For example, if your scene was called `Optomotor`, this will be `./builds/Optomotor/`.
 ```
-buildDir: ./builds/LoomWithCrab/
+buildDir: ./builds/Optomotor/
 ```

 ## Create a new experiment from scratch